School of Psychology

-My research is focussed on the basic mechanisms of learning and memory.
+Joff Lee's research is focused on the basic mechanisms of learning and memory.
 These range from the neural circuits that support memory acquisition and persistence, to the cellular mechanisms that operate within those circuits.
-In particular, I am interested in the different phases that occur in the lifetime of a memory: initial acquisition, subsequent memory stabilisation, retrieval/expression.
-Each of these processes contributes to the long-term persistence of memories.
-Recently, particular attention has been paid to the phenomenon of memory reconsolidation, whereby a memory may be modified after its retrieval, perhaps to maintain its adaptive relevance.
-Impairing the retrieval-induced reconsolidation phase results in severe amnesia for that, often old, memory.
+In particular, he is interested in the different phases that occur in the lifetime of a memory: acquisition, stabilisation and retrieval/expression.
+His recent work has paid particular attention to the phenomenon of memory reconsolidation, whereby a memory may be modified after its retrieval, perhaps to maintain its adaptive relevance.

-The study of memory reconsolidation is a major focus of my research.
-Not only might it prove to be the mechanism underlying so-called “false memories”, but it has also been highlighted as a potential target in the treatment of some psychiatric disorders.
-Conditions such as post-traumatic stress disorder and drug addiction depend to a large extent upon the formation of extremely powerful and persistent emotional memories.
+The study of memory reconsolidation is a major focus of Dr Lee's research, especially in relation to conditions such as post-traumatic stress disorder and drug addiction which depend largely upon the formation of extremely powerful and persistent emotional memories.
 It may be possible, therefore, to reduce the impact of these memories by blocking their reconsolidation.
-By using preclinical models of emotional learning and memory, we can begin to explore the clinical benefits of such an approach.
+By using preclinical models of emotional learning and memory, Dr Lee's work explores the clinical benefits of such an approach.